dff-solutions/dff-cordova-plugin-honeywell/docs/USAGE.md

     });
 ```

-Return type is a JSON Array.

 ## barcodeReaderLoadProfile
-Load a profile by name.
-An invalid profile name throws an exception.
+Set profile properties based on the profile name.

 ```javascript
 /**